 (ii) On a separate written form provided to the borrower that the borrower signs and returns to the school; or

-(iii) Online or by interactive electronic means, with the borrower acknowledging receipt of the information.
+(iii) (A) Online or by interactive electronic means, with the borrower acknowledging receipt of the information.

+(B) If a standardized interactive electronic tool is used to provide entrance counseling to the borrower, the school must provide any elements of the required information that are not addressed through the electronic tool:

+(1) In person; or

+(2) On a separate written form provided to the borrower that the borrower signs and returns to the school.

 (4) If entrance counseling is conducted online or through interactive electronic means, the school must take reasonable steps to ensure that each student borrower receives the counseling materials, and participates in and completes the entrance counseling, which may include completion of any interactive program that tests the borrower’s understanding of the terms and conditions of the borrower's loans.

 (5) A school must ensure that an individual with expertise in the title IV programs is reasonably available shortly after the counseling to answer the student borrower's questions.
-As an alternative, in the case of a student borrower enrolled in a correspondence program or a study-abroad program approved for credit at the home institution, the student borrower may be provided with written counseling materials before the loan proceeds are disbursed.
+As an alternative, in the case of a student borrower enrolled in a correspondence, distance education, or a study-abroad program approved for credit at the home institution, the student borrower may be provided with written counseling materials before the loan proceeds are disbursed.

 (6) Entrance counseling for Direct Subsidized Loan and Direct Unsubsidized Loan borrowers must—